 Does not include:

-Additional drinks, flight to/from Dandong, marathon fee, visa fee*, tip*, insurance, meals in China,other personal expenses
+Additional drinks, flight to/from Dandong, marathon fee, tip*, insurance, meals in China, other personal expenses

 *Tips (a gratuity for the guide is expected after the tour – 100 RMB or a small gift (ie. chocolate, cigarettes, cosmetics etc.)

-PASSPORT, walking shoes, running shoes, warm clothing for winter weather, camera/GoPro, sunscreen, sunglasses, small day pack,
+PASSPORT, walking shoes, running shoes, clothing for cooler weather, camera/GoPro, sunscreen, sunglasses, small day pack,

-If the traveler decides to cancel, s/he can get refund of the deposit (a small cancellation fee may apply) up to February 22 and no refund after that.
+If the traveler decides to cancel, s/he can get a refund (a small cancellation fee may apply) up to February 10 and no refund after that.
 The schedule may be adjusted due to weather conditions, unforeseeable events, etc. For complete information please refer to www.travelers-society.com/terms-conditions.

 1) ICBC Bank Transfer